januszjasinski/KringleCon-IV/Easter Eggs/README.md

 ```"Klaatu barada nikto" is a phrase that originated in the 1951 science fiction film The Day the Earth Stood Still.```

+# Snarf.
+Hrung.
+Phlthth.

+It's what Hubris Selfingtonopens up with in Frost Tower Lobby

+[Snarf](https://en.wikipedia.org/wiki/Snarf_(ThunderCats)) - (love this dude), [Hrung](https://alienencyclopedia.fandom.com/wiki/Hrung) and I've yet to suss out what Phlthth is

 # Grasping at straws

 No 13th floor in Jack Frost Towers